-Scrotal eczema, also called dermatitis, is a noncontagious, itchy, and dry skin condition.
+Scrotal eczema, or scrotal dermatitis, is a noncontagious, itchy, and dry skin condition.
 It affects the scrotum, the sac of skin containing the testicles.
 It can also involve the penis, groin, medial thighs, and around the anus.

 Eczema is a broad term doctors use to describe a condition causing itchy and inflamed skin.
 Scrotal dermatitis may be a result of atopic dermatitis, seborrheic dermatitis, contact dermatitis, or a combination of more than one type of eczema.